Select Page

 Patient with 14 Failed Peripheral IV Sticks | NCIA-08

-Emergency Department Vascular Access Cases: A male patient in an Emergency Department needed a Peripheral IV (PIV) for blood work.
-The emergency department physicians tried to achieve access 14 times without success, due in large part to the fact that the patient was a heavy-set man with deeper veins.
-Not only was the patient very angry and frustrated from having received many painful sticks, but the hospital staff had opened and used 14 PIV kits and the much-needed vascular access still had not been achieved.
-At that point, Vascular Wellness was contacted, and a Vascular Access Board Certified nurse clinician arrived.
-The clinician quickly realized that he first had to calm the patient down and earn his trust in order to perform the procedure.
-The Vascular Wellness nurse took the time to explain the procedure, and shared that he would be using ultrasound guidance so he could visualize exactly where the vein was, and how it ensured that he would be successful on the first attempt.
-With permission, he put the ultrasound on his arm so that the patient could see his vein clearly, and even offered lidocaine to numb the area, but the patient felt so comfortable at that point that he declined.
-After vascular access was achieved, the patient thanked the Vascular Wellness clinician and said, “where were you 2 hours ago?”
+Emergency Department Vascular Access Cases: A patient in the Emergency Department needed a PIV for blood work, but the Emergency Department physicians had 14 failed attempts at achieving vascular access, due largely to the fact that the patient was heavy-set with deeper veins.
+The patient became very angry and frustrated from the many painful sticks, and vascular access still had not been achieved.
+Having used up 14 expensive PIV kits, the hospital contacted Vascular Wellness for help.
+A Vascular Access Board Certified (VA-BC) nurse clinician arrived and quickly focused on calming the patient and earning his trust before proceeding.
+The clinician took the time to explain the procedure, how he would use ultrasound guidance to visualize exactly where the vein was, and how it ensured he would be successful on the first attempt.
+With permission, he demonstrated how he could see veins in the arm clearly with the ultrasound.
+The clinician offered lidocaine to numb the area, but the patient felt so comfortable at that point that he declined.
+After vascular access was achieved, the patient thanked the Vascular Wellness clinician and said, “Where were you 2 hours ago?”

 EMERGENCY DEPARTMENT Vascular Access Cases: